bayfrontmedia/simple-pdo/_docs/query-builder.md

 The `null` operator accepts two values: `true` and `false` for `is null` or `is not null`.

+> **NOTE:** Some native MySQL functions can be used as the `$value`, however they will be
+> injected into the query as strings, so they are vulnerable to SQL injection.

 **Parameters:**

 - `$column` (string)